Tomorrow When the War Began (TV series): Filming

 The series was shot from 14 September to 13 November 2015.
 Filming took place in and around Melbourne, on the Barwon Heads Bridge, and in Clunes, Victoria.

 Promotion

 On 27 November 2015, ABC released its official line-up of new television series to be broadcast in 2016, which included a short preview for Tomorrow When the War Began.
 On 1 January 2016, the first full trailer was released for the series.
 Further teasers and trailers were released in March 2016.

 Broadcast

-Tomorrow When the War Began is broadcast on ABC3 and distributed in Australia by ABC Commercial.
+Tomorrow When the War Began was broadcast on ABC3 and distributed in Australia by ABC Commercial.
 The series was distributed internationally by Annapurna Pictures.

 Ratings

 Home media release

 Tomorrow When the War Began was released on DVD and Blu-Ray on 1 June 2016 in Region 4/B.